 When the bursae become inflamed through overuse, the swelling can cause pain at the joint and in the anatomical vicinity.
 The resulting pain and stiffness can hinder a worker’s ability to accomplish his or her job responsibilities and will likely necessitate medical attention and missed work time to allow for recovery.

 It is likely that your family will be best served by having swift access to your workers’ compensation benefits, and you should not be denied them unjustly.
-If you are suffering from bursitis, contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227 to speak with an experienced attorney about your legal rights.
+If you are suffering from bursitis, contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227 to speak with an experienced attorney about your legal rights.